 Average scores are calculated and applications are ranked.
 Top ranked applicants are shortlisted for interview.

 The interview will be carried out in English via teleconferencing or over the internet (e.g. using Zoom or Skype) by an Interview panel usually composed of 2-3 members.
 The interview is an evaluation of the candidate’s experience, knowledge, motivation, ability to discuss and debate scientific concepts and communication skills.
 Candidates may be asked to give a short oral presentation on their past research experience or a topic in genomics that interests them.
 The interview will last approximately 30 min.

 All applicants will be informed of the outcome of the shortlisting via email as soon as possible.

 Following shortlisting and interview, applicants will be informed of the overall outcome of the evaluation via email.

-The deadline for applications is Friday 14th January 2022.
-Applications to the programme must be made using this application form.
+The deadline for applications was Friday 14th January 2022.